 Once the download is done, you can now click the Repair button to let the software to fix your iPad problem instantly.
 Wait for the process bar ends and your iPad will get out of the recovery mode successfully.
 If not, you can try it again or switch to the Advanced Mode to fix it completely.

-The last method you can rely on to fix iPad stuck in recovery mode is to restore your iPad with iTunes.
+The last method you can rely on to fix the issue that iPad is stuck in recovery mode is to restore your iPad with iTunes.
 This solution will erase all the data on your iPad, so we don't recommend you to try this method unless you have made some backup for your iPad data.
 If so, you can then follow the steps below to resolve the problem.

 Step 1.
 Open iTunes app and update it if it's not the newest version and then plug your iPhone to your computer.